Zero to FPGAs using BinderHub

 BinderHub enables end users to easily create computing environments from Git repos, making it easier than ever to run applications without the need of installing packages, setting up environments etc. It then serves the custom computing environment at a URL which users can access remotely.
 To achieve this functionality BinderHub uses a JupyterHub running on Kubernetes.

-Supposedly having already deployed a Kubernetes cluster over a bunch of servers hosting FPGAs and having setup BinderHub you only need two steps to enable FPGA accelerated notebooks:
+Supposedly having already deployed a Kubernetes cluster over a bunch of servers hosting FPGAs and having setup BinderHub you only need to deploy InAccel FPGA Operator to enable FPGA accelerated notebooks:

 -